jquast/x84/docs/default_api.rst

 telnet.py
 ---------

-A telnet client within the bbs.
-Used by bbslist.py_.
+A telnet client within the bbs, may be used to gateway to other hosts.

 .. automodule:: x84.default.telnet
    :members: